magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 #### Severity

 -  Members of Community Maintainers are allowed to set Severity labels during initial public issue triage (confirmation) according to [Issue Processing Workflow](https://github.com/magento/magento2/wiki/GitHub-Issues-Processing-Workflow)
--  Magento Team is allowed to set/edit #triage based on internal triage process and provided information
+-  Magento Team is allowed to set/edit Severity and Priority based on internal triage process and provided information by initial Community triage
 -  Issue reporters can provide own evaluation for Severity by selecting checkbox from new Issue Report description.

 Following list consist of some questions that may allow you to decide yourself the measure of severity.